 ZAZ-965 "Humpbacked" - is it so similar to FIAT?

-In the Soviet Union, every lucky owner of a personal car became the envy of all fifty shades of gray for less fortunate fellow tribesmen.
-And it doesn't matter, "Volga", "Lada", "Moskvich" - the presence of four wheels with an internal combustion engine between them automatically raised the status of the owner to the level of the Lord of Life.
-But every rule has exceptions.
-And among the proud Soviet motorists there were those who, instead of pride, bought themselves a Zaporozhets.
+In the Soviet Union, every happy owner of a personal car became for less fortunate fellow tribesmen an arouser of envy of all fifty shades of gray.
+And it doesn't matter, "Volga", "Zhiguli", "Moskvich" - the presence of four wheels with an internal combustion engine between them automatically raised the status of the owner to the level of Lord of Life.
+But there are exceptions to any rule.
+And among the proud Soviet car enthusiasts there were those who, instead of pride, bought themselves a "Zaporozhets".

 Everyone strove to offend them.
 The owners of Moskvich and Zhiguli looked down on them with sympathy.
 Those who went to the "Volga" (I generally keep quiet about rare foreign cars at that time) simply did not notice them.